iliamaksimov/DoublePongAI/README.md

 ## What I Learned
-* Buil AI upon available game program, make it possible for it to both get trained and play the game
+* Build AI upon available game program, make it possible for it to both get trained and play the game
 * Understand and apply NEAT algorithm

 ## Instructions